robertu94/robertu94.github.io/learning/development.markdown

 ### Profilers

-Profilers are typically lightweight tools that measure where the execution time of a program is being spent.
+Profilers are typically "lightweight" tools that measure where the execution time of a program is being spent.

 One common problem across these tools is how to get a meaningful stack-traces.
 Oftentimes, this comes down to two issues: including debugging symbols and not clobbering the frame pointer.